 Plus, Collegian students receive

-- A SUNY Ulster ID to use Library services and attend campus special events
+- A SUNY Ulster ID to use Library services and attend campus special events, and

 Participating Schools include:

-Ellenville High School, Highland High School, John Coleman High School, Kingston High School, Marlboro High School, New Visions Program, Onteora High School, Rondout Valley High School, Saugerties High School, Ulster County BOCES Career & Tech, Wallkill High School, Woodstock Day School
+BOCES Career & Technical School, Ellenville High School, Highland High School, Hudson Valley Pathways P-Tech, Kingston High School, Marlboro High School, The Mount Academy, New Visions Classes BOCES, Onteora High School, New Paltz High School, Rondout Valley High School, Saugerties High School, Wallkill High School, Woodstock Day School.

 If you are a highly motivated high school or home-schooled student—and you are ready to experience college early—this program is perfect for you!
 You’ll create a college transcript that can be used towards your studies at SUNY Ulster or other colleges and universities.
 You can even take honors coursework, if you qualify.